ERC Advanced Grant 2012

 The wide field-of-view, coupled with the superb sensitivity and high spatial resolution in a range of low frequencies provided by LOFAR, will give the first opportunity to explore on a sound statistical basis, the occurrence, morphology and spectral properties of low surface brightness radio emission left over from past periods of activity of the central black hole.
 This will be complemented by the possibility offered by Apertif to make a census, out to unprecedented distances, of the gas content and the characteristics of outflows of cold gas by tracing neutral hydrogen (HI) in radio sources out to z ~ 0.4.
 The combined large-scale inventory of gas properties and evolutionary stages of the radio sources will substantially deepen our knowledge of radio-loud AGN (Active Galactic Nuclei) and their effect on the host galaxy, and will provide a key reference resource for the international community.

-Soon involved in this project:
+Involved in this project:

-Leith Godfrey - PostDoctoral Fellow
+Leith Godfrey - PostDoc

-Brad Frank - PostDoc
+Brad Frank - PostDoc (part-time with ASTRON Astronomy Group)

 Nicolas Vilchez- Software Engenier